JoseLuisSR/springboot-activemq/publish-and-subscribe/subscriber/README.md

 Just run jar file with the below commando in the console.

-    java -jar consumer-x.y.z.jar
+    java -jar subscriber-x.y.z.jar

 ## Test

-When you execute producer and send message through JMeter you can see message receives from the console.
+When you execute publisher and send message through JMeter you can see message receives from the console.